PeFox/DySeq_script/README.md

 cluster2fac <- factor (cluster2, labels = c("cluster 1; fast coper", "cluster 2; slow coper"))
 ```

-Note that the number of observational units of both clusters doesn't match exactly the n from the silhuette test!
+Please note that the number of observational units of both clusters doesn't match exactly the n from the silhuette test!
 This is because the latter depends on another algorithm.
-Typically they provide the same cluster solutions.
-However, in this case one sequence was assgigned differently.
+Typically they provide very similar cluster solutions.
+However, in this case one sequence was assigned differently.
 The first plot from line 478 shows that exactly one sequence is located in the overlapping area
 between both clusters.
-Because of that, some algorithms assign it to the fist, other to the second cluster.
+Because of that, some algorithms assign it to the first, other to the second cluster.
 However, changing its cluster - or deleting that observation - would not lead to other results.

 ### Comparing the clusters